robotlovesyou/rexx-tangle-gnome-rescue/README.md

 # TO DO

+* When stuck, try adding a little hop _before_ starting the follow lerp
 * Gnomes need better abandonment detection.
 * Gnomes may need better idle behaviour.
 * Idling gnomes should switch to wander after a time.